 We can credit up to 30% of child support as a prescribed non-agency payment.
 We only do this if the paying parent is paying at least 70% of their monthly child support liability on time.

-We only credit a prescribed non-agency payment if the paying parent has less than 14% care for the children.
+We only credit a prescribed non-agency payment if the paying parent has less than 14% care.
 This is because if you have more than 14% care, your care counts towards the cost of raising them.

 Read more about how your percentage of care affects your child support payments.